ivan006/Course-Work--Notes/Laravel-For-Beginners-Notes/readme.md

 	- `Refresh all the migrations` to have a clean start
 - Set up `TypeCEntity`
   - Table
-	 	- Method: `Setup a table-model pair - The short way`
+	 	- Setup method: `Setup a table-model pair - The short way`
     - Name: `TypeCEntity`
     - Columns
     ```php